TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/6-adding-additional-tag-attributes-with-additionalattributes.rst

 Adding additional tag attributes with additionalAttributes
 ==========================================================

-Most of the Viewhelpers can be split into two types: One group of Viewhelpers is somewhat functional oriented.
+Most of the ViewHelpers can be split into two types: One group of ViewHelpers is somewhat functional oriented.
 For example, that applies to the `format` Viewhelpers, which can format data or currencies.
 The other group is mostly output-oriented because these Viewhelpers output mostly an HTML tag.
 Samples of this are the form Viewhelpers.
 All of them